AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    generated otherwise.

-   Moiety conservation is only compatable with simple models which do NOT have any events or rules which define or alter any floating species, and which have simple constant stiochiometries.
+   Moiety conservation is only compatable with simple models which do NOT have any events or rules which define or alter any floating species, and which have simple constant stoichiometries.

+   Moiety conservation may cause unexpected results, be aware of what it is before enableing.

+   Not recommended for time series simulations.